 4. It can contribute to your bottom line.
 When done appropriately, social media channels can help increase sales.
 Think about it like this: social media provides inspiration on where to travel, when to travel and what to do.
 You can tell the story of the destinations and products you represent, while also showcasing your expertise on that region and inspiring travelers to book a trip to that destination with you.

 5. Social media can (and should) support your offline marketing efforts.
-I’ve probably said this 1,000 times: social media should not exist in a silo by itself.
+Social media should not exist in a silo by itself.
 Instead, it should support your traditional marketing efforts.
 Put it to work and integrate it with your traditional marketing, including print ads, events, catalogs, tariffs, brochures, maps, newsletters and trade shows.

 6. You become a storyteller and news source.
-With various platforms available to tour operators (I’d recommend considering facebook, twitter and instagram for businesses-to-consumer marketing), you have tremendous opportunities to tell your story and the story of the destinations, tours and offerings you represent.
+With various platforms available to tour operators (facebook, twitter and instagram for businesses-to-consumer marketing), you have tremendous opportunities to tell your story and the story of the destinations, tours and offerings you represent.
 Think of social media channels as a platform for spreading the good word; they’re a place that allows you to highlight tour offerings, announce new tours and showcase your expert knowledge.

 7. You don’t have to tell your story alone.
 After you’ve booked a trip or tour for a client, encourage them to share their on-the-ground experience on their social media channels.
 Ask them to tag you or use a destination’s hashtag or handle when sharing content.
 Or, if it’s a group tour, create a specific hashtag and ask group tour attendees to share their experiences in real time.
 This turns your clients into phenomenal ambassadors, while creating exposure for the types of products you offer.

 A few other helpful tips when adding social media to your marketing strategy: